 Now, to be fair, sun exposure is important.
 The assumption that less sunlight means incrementally less solar energy output is true.
 But when you call for a consultation with a solar energy provider like Blue Raven to determine how viable solar energy is for your roof, we apply tools like Google's Project Sunroof to gather data on the climate conditions of your location.
 Then we custom design a rooftop solar array with the right number of panels to produce all the electricity you need.

 If you wonder how well your local climate lends itself to the advantages of solar energy, it's worth finding out.
 You can get that process started here.

 From 2008 to 2018, solar energy capacity across the U.S. grew seventy-five-fold.
 In 2018, solar-electric power accounted for 58 percent of all new utility power-generating capacity built across the U.S. All signs indicate that the solar energy market is stabilizing, and growth is expected to continue across the energy market.
 We've said it a thousand times and we’ll say it a thousand more: This is a shift, not a trend.
 And with supporting policies and legislation in place, like the Federal Energy Tax Credit, Renewable Energy Portfolio Standards, and the Fossil Fuel Divestment movement, solar power will continue to grow in popularity until it ultimately becomes the main source of residential energy.

-The reliance on solar power is at a tipping point.
-Our kids and grandkids will be shocked that we grew up in a world that didn't harness the energy of the sun to power everyday life.
-As one of the country's leading solar providers, Blue Raven Solar exists to usher in this change— to offer our customers affordable, clean, sustainable energy for their homes and for their families.
+The sun beams enough energy to the earth each hour to power global civilization for a year.
+Reliance on solar power is at an inflection point.
+Future generations will be shocked that we grew up in a world that didn't harness the energy of the sun to power everyday life.
+As one of the country's leading solar providers, Blue Raven Solar exists to help usher in this change— to offer our customers affordable, clean, sustainable energy to power their homes on sunlight.